nanochess/240pTestSuite_colecovision/Suite_manual.md

 Designed by Keith Raney.

-### Test Patterns > Grid

-A grid which borrows its basic pattern from the CPS-2 grid.
-It is used to determine linearity on CRTs, but is presented here in order to align the screen and find out overscan on the display.
-It uses the full resolution of the target console, with a margin of red squares for the corners.

-Consumer CRTs usually don't allow compensating for overscan, and many games don't draw outside the white square borders.
-You can measure how many pixels your display is cropping with the overscan test.

 ### Test Patterns > White & Black Screens.

 As the name implies, the screen is filled with solid white.